 This information can be presented as simple bullet points that are included in the Project Overview page (Step 2) or as part of the Pitch Deck (Step 3).

-Step 5: ALIGN
+Step 5: Align

 You’ve set out to make a film, and the best way to articulate your vision is by showing it off visually.
-A proof-of-concept short film (a scene from your feature script that has been reworked into a short) can persuade even the most cynical investor, provided it’s competently produced and that it puts across a coherent vision.
+A proof-of-concept short film (a scene from your feature script that has been reworked into a short) can persuade even the most cynical investor, provided it’s competently produced and puts across a coherent vision.

 But by following this formula, you’re giving yourself the best chance of attracting the right investors and producing partners.